-- Ensure the Policy is implemented through setting equality objectives and impact measures and action plans to ensure that it delivers on its duties, which will be overseen by the EDI Committee (see Appendix 3 for EDI objectives 2020/21 - Implement necessary actions and training to ensure that equality is advanced and embedded for all, in line with a broad spectrum of corporate and curriculum policies, which guide the delivery of the whole curriculum and wider corporate business - Engage and communicate, both internally and externally, with students, staff, visitors, employers and the wider community where appropriate, in relation to the above - Ensure an organisation wide commitment to advancing and embedding EDI that it is understood by all - Ensure the IEG's EDI Policy and Strategy is linked to IEG's values and strategic objectives - Ensure that EDI is mainstreamed into all its activities such as through the equality impact assessment process for its policies, procedures and services and also through embedding the assessment of EDI within the Group's Self-Assessment Report (SAR) processes - Ensure activities are fully accessible to disabled people in line with our public duty under the Equality Act 2010 - Ensure the monitoring of impact of the EDI policy across the provision - Ensure the policy is informed by current legislation, best practice and is supplemented by the following IEG policy documents: - Harassment and Bullying Policy and Procedure - Grievance Policy and Procedure - Disciplinary Policy and Procedure - Marketing Policy - Learner Assessment and Appeals Procedures - Disclosure of Public Interest (Whistleblowing) Policy - Anti-Bullying Policy - Ensure all instances of discrimination, harassment or victimisation including abuse, bullying, unacceptable and unwanted behaviour based on a person's protected characteristics are viewed seriously and treated as disciplinary offences, which may lead to the dismissal of a staff member or the exclusion of a student
+- Engage and communicate, both internally and externally, with students, staff, visitors, employers and the wider community where appropriate, in relation to the above - Ensure an organisation wide commitment to advancing and embedding EDI that it is understood by all - Ensure the IEG's EDI Policy and Strategy align and link to the IEG's strategic values and objectives. - Ensure that EDI is mainstreamed into all its activities such as through the equality impact assessment process for its policies, procedures and services and alongside being embedded within the academic and extracurricular.
+Also through embedding the assessment of EDI within the Group's Self-Assessment Report (SAR) processes to monitor the attendance, retention and achievement rates across different groups. - Ensure activities are fully accessible to disabled people in line with our public duty under the Equality Act 2010 - Ensure the monitoring of impact of the EDI policy across the provision - Ensure the policy is informed by current legislation, best practice and is supplemented by the following IEG policy documents: - Harassment and Bullying Policy and Procedure - Grievance Policy and Procedure - Disciplinary Policy and Procedure - Marketing Policy - Learner Assessment and Appeals Procedures - Disclosure of Public Interest (Whistleblowing) Policy - Anti-Bullying Policy - Ensure all instances of discrimination, harassment or victimisation including abuse, bullying, unacceptable and unwanted behaviour based on a person's protected characteristics are viewed seriously and treated as disciplinary offences, which may lead to the dismissal of a staff member or the exclusion of a student.